quii/Springer-Research/readme.md

 # Features to do (prioritized)

-- Display total number of results

-- Dont hide previous chat transcript when a user leaves
+- Show other tags for a given document

 - Validation on the inputs

 - Add a "foo has left"

 - Add tag count

-- Show other tags for a given document

 - Be able to export the list of tagged documents for an area to Instapaper (http://www.instapaper.com/api/simple).